-Learn how to achieve success with these 9 key leadership characteristics to managing a cross-functional team:
+Learn how to achieve success with these 11 key leadership characteristics for managing a cross-functional team:

 1) Excellent Communication

 Without an organized communication strategy, your cross-functional team leadership doesn’t stand a chance.
 Clear communication is the first and most crucial component of your team’s success and should not be taken lightly.